 At the foundation of everything we do at vRad is the goal of helping our clients provide the highest level of patient care regardless of the time and location.

 When it comes to breast imaging, we’ve used telemammography for years to open doors for patients without previous access to mammography fellows and specialists.
 It’s not hyperbole to call it a life-saving development in patient care.

 But another one of the tenets at the heart of vRad is a drive to continually improve and innovate.
-And that led us to the introduction of Live Video Diagnostics last year.
+And that led us to the introduction of Live Video Diagnostics in 2016.

 Bringing doctors, patients face to face

 As always, vRad is able to deliver a full suite of breast imaging services, including:

 - Digital screening mammography (2D and 3D tomosynthesis)

 - Breast MRI